-There are three main Instant Pot models: LUX, DUO, and SMART.
+There are three main Instant Pot models: LUX, DUO, ULTRA, and SMART.
 There are also the DUO PLUS which is an amped up version of the DUO models and the GEM which is a slow cooker!
 Each model was released one after the next with new design elements and features.
 None of the Instant Pot features have been retired or removed so you don’t have to worry when upgrading that you will lose any features or elements that you really love in your current Instant Pot.

 While some of the Instant Pots have different and unique features depending on their model type, all Instant Pots share these features and functions: high pressure cooking, sauté, slow cooker function, steaming, rice cooker, stainless steel inner cooking pot.
 We’ll talk about the difference between Instant Pot models shortly but these common features are important.
 These are the features you are going to use frequently, in some cases you will use these daily.

-All of the Instant Pot models, LUX, DUO, and SMART, include these great features which makes them indispensable in the kitchen.
+All of the Instant Pot models, LUX, DUO, ULTRA, and SMART, include these great features which makes them indispensable in the kitchen.
 These features allow the Instant Pot to replace your rice cooker, slow cooker, pressure cooker, steamer, and even the stovetop and frying pans!
 With a little practice you can even use your Instant Pot to bake!
 All models include a manual program so you can adjust features and create cooking times and pressures that work for you and your unique recipes.

 Let’s talk about the difference between Instant Pot models.
 Each model includes the features listed above but then there are a few features that are included in one model but not in others.